errm/oke/README.md

     $ gem install oke

-To get started with oke, you can run in order to create the config files that the tool uses.
+To get started with oke, you can run init to setup the config files that the tool uses.

-    $ oke init
+    $ bundle exec oke init

 ## Development